JeanMarcMbouma/BbQ.ChatWidgets/js/FILE_MANIFEST.md

+﻿This document has been consolidated into the new documentation structure.

+Please refer to `docs/INDEX.md` and `README.md` for the updated documentation.
-﻿# Complete NPM Package - File Manifest
+# Complete NPM Package - File Manifest

 ## ✅ Created Files Summary